Hong Kong–Singapore relations: Contemporary era

-Lee Kuan Yew, who was the Prime Minister of Singapore from 1959 to 1990, visited Hong Kong several times during his term of office and expressed opinions about the political development of Hong Kong.
-In 1984, the Sino-British Joint Declaration was signed between China and the United Kingdom stating that the former would take over Hong Kong on July 1, 1997, stimulating waves of mass migrations from Hong Kong.
+Lee Kuan Yew, who was the Prime Minister of Singapore from 1959 to 1990, visited British Hong Kong several times during his term of office and expressed opinions about the political development of Hong Kong.
+In 1984, the Sino-British Joint Declaration was signed between China and the United Kingdom stating that the former would take over Hong Kong on July 1, 1997, stimulating waves of mass migrations from Hong Kong to Singapore and other countries.
 Hence, the government of Singapore issued a quota of 25,000 family immigrant visas for people in Hong Kong.

-In 1997, Tang Liang Hong, the leader of the Workers' Party in Singapore fled to Australia.
+In 1997, Tang Liang Hong, a politician of the Workers' Party (WP) in Singapore, fled to Australia after the 1997 general election after facing multiple defamation lawsuits by ministers of the governing People's Action Party (PAP).
 He published the book Memoir of Tang Liang Hong during his stay in Hong Kong with the assistance of the Chinese University of Hong Kong.
-In 2000, the Chinese University of Hong Kong conferred an honorary doctorate upon Lee Kuan Yew, to the dissatisfaction of the Student Union of the university.
-The union organized a petition to urge the university rescind the decision.
+In 2000, the Chinese University of Hong Kong conferred an honorary doctorate upon Lee Kuan Yew, to the dissatisfaction of some in the Student Union of the university.
+The union unsuccessfully organised a petition to urge the university rescind the decision.
+Tang died in Hong Kong in 2025, having never returned to Singapore.

 On September 17, 2014, Lee Hsien Loong, the Prime Minister of Singapore, visited Hong Kong and met with Leung Chun Ying, the Chief Executive of Hong Kong.
 Leung Chun Ying and Lee Hsien Loong talked about cooperation and interaction between Hong Kong and Singapore including housing, land use planning and infrastructures.
 Leung Chun Ying also organized a banquet to regale Lee Hsien Loong.
 Following Lee Kuan Yew's death on March 23, 2015, Leung expressed condolences over the death of Lee by sending a message to his son, Lee Hsien Loong, the Prime Minister of Singapore.

-On June 30, 2015, Amos Yee, a Singaporean blogger, was sentenced to four weeks in jail due to uploading a video criticizing Lee Kuan Yew.
+On June 30, 2015, Amos Yee, a Singaporean blogger, was sentenced to four weeks in jail due to uploading a video crticising Lee Kuan Yew.
 Student unions from eight universities in Hong Kong protested near the Consulate General of Singapore in Hong Kong to urge the government of Singapore to release Amos Yee.
+Yee eventually became a convicted sex offender in the United States, serving a few years in prison as a result.